nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 Instead, we let the user set a timeout on a per-source basis.
 If no timeout is provided, the source will wait indefinitely for a buffer to be filled.
 A disadvantage of this approach is that the timeout set only reflects on the maximum latency of the source and might not translate to query latency, which most users are interested in.
+Furthermore, the timeout logic adds overhead to the asynchronous runtime because for each async read operation, an additional timeout needs to be submitted and checked.
 An advantage is that the source is autonomous and no external components need to be involved.

 As a first baseline, we implement the timeout-based approach.